garyfredgiger/GalacticWarReboot/README.md

 ###Step 8: Running the Game

-To run the game from within Eclipse, right click on the project *GalacticWarReboot* and select the opton Run As -> Java Application.
 Note, you may need to force a refresh first before running the game so all the image and audio files are loaded into the IDE.
 To do this highlight the *GalacticWarReboot* project and press F5.
+To run the game from within Eclipse, follow the steps below:

+1. Expand the *GalacticWarReboot* project directory structure and locate the file Main.java (located under src -> galacticwarreboot)
+2. Right-click on the file Main.java and select the option *Run As -> Run Configurations...*.
+This will bring up the Run Configurations dialog box.
+3. Select the parameters tab and add 800 for the width and 600 for the height.
+4. Click on the run button at the bottom of the dialog, this will launch the game.

+Note that the next time you want to run the game you can simply click on the "play" icon button in the Eclispe IDE.
+The steps above need to be done the first time to tell eclipse where the entry point is in order to run the application.

 ### Notes About the Game